alex-epp/3D-Zork-Unity/README.md

 # 3D Zork Unity

+### What is 3D Zork?
+3D Zork unity is the product of a challenge I set for myself: build a Unity game in five days.

-3D Zork Unity is a Unity port of a game called 3D Zork, originally made by https://github.com/mdepp and myself when we were in junior high.
+It is a Unity port of a game originally made by https://github.com/mdepp and myself five years ago, itself based on the text adventure Zork I.

 Most of the textures and sounds a came from other games (I use them here for educational purposes only) however the level editor was custom built (hence why the levels look so crappy).

-The Unity version was made by myself in about a week.
+### Screenshots
 ![screenshot](Screenshots/Capture.PNG)
 ![screenshot](Screenshots/Capture2.PNG)
 ![screenshot](Screenshots/Capture3.PNG)